Today we’re talking about the greatest nuisance tormenting white collar workers everywhere: conference calls.

 Apps support greater bandwidth

-Using internet applications, rather than having everyone call in from their phones, exponentially increases the amount of available bandwidth.
+Using web-based video chat services, rather than having everyone call in from their phones, exponentially increases the amount of available bandwidth.
 This means more data can be transmitted at a given moment, which is key for multi-way calls.

 Our company favors Zoom, which provides unlimited Voice over Internet Protocol (VoIP) support.
 The main benefits of VoIP: it’s cheap and efficient.
 It allows for voice and data to be communicated over a single network.
 It’s better if everyone is calling in from their internet provider, but you can call in from your phone instead.
 This is much more accessible than ensuring every team member has an HD Voice-enabled phone on a supported provider.